 All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the child and staff involved but also to ensure that being released into the public domain does not compromise evidence.

-Staff should only discuss concerns with the Executive Headteacher, Head of SchoolDeputy DSL or Chair of Governors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the Executive Headteacher, Head of School, Deputy DSL or Chair of Governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a ‘need-to-know’ basis.

 Child protection information will be stored and handled in line with General Data Protection Regulation (GDPR), 2018 principles.
 Information is: